shopsys/gcloud-stress-tester/README.md

 # GCP SSFW Deployer

 Internal package.
-Designed to automated deploying SSFW in GCP for stress testing.
+Designed to automated deploying scalable ecommerce platform [Shopsys Framework (SSFW)](https://github.com/shopsys/shopsys) into [Google Cloud Platform (GCP)](https://cloud.google.com/gcp/) for performance and stress tests.

-Scripts for easy managing GCP.
+There are scripts for easy managing GCP.
+Those scripts enables you to:

-Creates a single virtual machine and run SSFW via docker-compose.
-Huge amount of data are loaded into in and production environment is set.
+* create a single virtual machine and run SSFW via docker-compose (load huge amount of data are loaded into SSFW and set production environment)
-Whole instance might be easily deleted as well.
+* delete whole instance on GCP

 ## Usage
 ### Deploying a new instance